 a) Check the lower guard for proper closing before each use.
 Do not operate the saw if the lower guard does not move freely and close instantly.
 Never clamp or tie the lower guard into the open position.
 If the saw is accidentally dropped, the lower guard may be bent.

-Raise the lower guard with the retracting handle and make sure it moves freely and does not touch the blade or any other part, at all angles and depths of cut.
+Raise the lower guard with the retracting handle and make sure it moves freely and does not touch the blade or any other part, in all angles and depths of cut.

-b) Check the operation of the lower guard spring.
+- b) Check the operation of the lower guard spring.
 If the guard and the spring are not operating properly, they must be serviced before use.

-The lower guard may operate sluggishly due to damaged parts, gummy deposits, or build-up of debris.

-c) The lower guard may be retracted manually only for special cuts such as "plunge cuts" and "compound cuts".
+The lower guard may operate sluggishly due to damaged parts, gummy deposits, or build-up of debris. - c) The lower guard may be retracted manually only for special cuts such as "plunge cuts" and "compound cuts".
 Raise the lower guard by the retracting handle and as soon as the blade enters the material, the lower guard must be released.

-For all other sawing, the lower guard should operate automatically.

-d) Always observe that the lower guard is covering the blade before placing the saw down on a bench or floor.
+For all other sawing, the lower guard should operate automatically. - d) Always observe that the lower guard is covering the blade before placing the saw down on the bench or floor.
 An unprotected, coasting blade will cause the saw to walk backward, cutting whatever is in its path.
 Be aware of the time it takes for the blade to stop after the switch is released.

+ADDITIONAL SAFETY INSTRUCTIONS FOR ALL SAWS WITH RIVING KNIFE

+- a) Use the appropriate riving knife for the blade being used.
+For the riving knife to work, it must be thicker than the body of the blade but thinner than the tooth set of the blade. - b) Adjust the riving knife as described in this instruction manual.
+Incorrect spacing, positioning, and alignment can make the riving knife ineffective in preventing kickback. - c) Always use the riving knife except when plunge cutting.
+The riving knife must be replaced after plunge cutting.
+The riving knife causes interference during plunge cutting and can create kickback. - d) For the riving knife to work, it must be engaged in the workpiece.
+The riving knife is ineffective in preventing kickback during shortcuts. - e) Do not operate the saw if the riving knife is bent.
+Even a light interference can slow the closing rate of a guard.